Who can exhibit at the gallery?

 - The artist will be entitled to an exhibition listing on TSAG’s website and an inclusion in the newsletter one month prior to the opening date.

-- By submitting digital images the artists agree, on an irrevocable basis, that TSAG may reproduce any exhibited artwork, free of charge, for the purpose of marketing and promotion.
+- By submitting digital images the artist agrees, on an irrevocable basis, that TSAG may reproduce any exhibited artwork, free of charge, for the purpose of marketing and promotion.

 - TSAG reserves the right to advertise the exhibition’s information and images via Twitter, Instagram, Facebook posts and any other appropriate advertising platforms as it deems fit.